scottdorman/jquery-gotop/README.md

 goTop is a &lt;2kb Scroll to Top jQuery plugin.

 # Demo
-A live demo is available with the documentation at http://scottdorman.github.io/jquery-gotop
+A live [demo](http://scottdorman.github.io/jquery-gotop) is available with documentation.

 ## Bugs and feature requests